 Spend a Night in a Cage and help Free the Bears help bears

 It’s back!
 A Night in a Cage is back as Free the Bears work to raise funds to help rescue bears held in terrible conditions and give them sanctuary.
+It takes place on the 10th May 2025 - though this date is flexible for those of you who can't do the 13th.

 Free the Bears has helped rescue over 950 sun bears, moon bears and sloth bears, and it gives on-going care to hundreds of sun bears and moon bears at its sanctuaries in Cambodia, Leos and Vietnam.
 And it leads campaigns in Cambodia and Leos to educate locals about the illegal wildlife trade and increase wildlife awareness.